awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 16

-These actions grant users the ability to list the content of the global read only data in the MLSpace data bucket.
+This set of permissions allows users to view and list the contents of the global read-only data stored in the MLSpace data bucket.

 ```json:line-numbers
     {